Developing and Publishing Apps

 Establish a Marketplace Account

 Before you can publish anything to the Marketplace, you must first have an account on liferay.com.
 If you do not have an account, visit http://liferay.com and click Register in the upper-right corner of the screen.
-Once you have registered, you can visit the Marketplace at http://liferay.com/marketplace.
+After you've registered, you can visit the Marketplace at http://liferay.com/marketplace.
 The Marketplace home page is shown below:

 This is the front page of the Marketplace and is where users go to find new and interesting apps.
-You’ll visit here often during the course of development, so it might be a good idea to bookmark it now.
+Since you'll visit here often during the course of development, you may want to bookmark it now.

-Now that you’re a Marketplace Developer, your liferay.com App Manager provides options for adding new apps and viewing your published apps.
-Your App Manager is accessible from your user profile page.
-Let’s go there now.
-In the upper right corner on liferay.com select your name → User Profile.
+Now that you're a Marketplace Developer, options for adding new apps and viewing your published apps are available to you from your User Profile.
+Let's go there now.
+In the upper right corner on http://www.liferay.com select your picture → User Profile.

-To begin the process of publishing your app, click Add an App.
-A form appears, allowing you to fill in your app’s details.
+To begin the process of publishing your app, click Add New App.
+A form appears, allowing you to fill in your app's details.